+It is always best to consult an attorney regarding legal representation at the CCMA when proceeding.
 A party wishing to attend the CCMA must ensure that they are well informed of their matter.
-It is always best to consult an attorney when proceeding with a matter at the CCMA.

 What is legal representation?

-Legal representation is when an attorney with the right of appearance in the A High Court established in terms of the Superior Courts Act, 2013, and who practices as an attorney, is allowed to represent a client.
+Legal representation is when an attorney with the right of appearance in the High Court, and who practices as an attorney, is allowed to represent a client.
 In this instance, it would be to represent an employer or the employee at the CCMA.

 In terms of the Constitution of the Republic of South Africa, each and every person has the right to representation.